jidongbsu/cs452-device-driver-2/README.md

 2. bit 6 to bit 0 represents the code.

 More explanation of EV_KEY.
 The second parameter of *input_event*() tells the input subsystem what event type is generated.
 The Linux input subsystem defines several event types: the type EV_KEY is used to describe state changes of keyboards, buttons, or other key-like devices; the type EV_REL is used to describe relative axis value changes, e.g. moving the mouse 5 units to the left; the type EV_ABS is used to describe absolute axis value changes, e.g. describing the coordinates of a touch on a touchscreen; the type EV_LED is used to turn LEDs on devices on and off; the type EV_SND is used to output sound to devices.
 If you want to know more about these events, see the [documentation](https://www.kernel.org/doc/Documentation/input/event-codes.txt) comes with the Linux kernel source code.

+Once the ordinary scan code is passed to the keyboard event driver, your interrupt handler function can just return **IRQ_HANDLED**.

 ## Accessing the Status and Data Registers